 - Bicycle day trips to little island chill outs: Bang Krachao and floating market (easy to reach by ferry from Klong Toey Port) or Ko Kret (more far away, 1 hour ferry trip on big Bangkok river to Nonthaburi and further by taxi or bus)

 - Island for a weekend trip from Bangkok?
 Ko Samet!
 (4 hours from Ekkamai Bus Station or via Patthaya – 130 Baht, then ferry to the island for 50 Baht): the only hostel is Olly’s but they charge 400 Baht for a dorm bed, you can find bungalows with double bed for 800 Baht e.g. at Ao Wai Beach

-Best hostel to stay in: Monkey Nap Hostel near Sukhumvit – 250 Baht for very clean and separated capsule bed with breakfast, next to BTS but far away from Khao San and temples but in 40 min you can be at Wat Pho Temple with sleeping Buddha via BTS “Saphan Taksin” and watertaxi for 15 Baht
+Best hostel to stay in: Monkey Nap Hostel near Sukhumvit (video below) – 250 Baht for very clean and separated capsule bed with breakfast, next to BTS but far away from Khao San and temples but in 40 min you can be at Wat Pho Temple with sleeping Buddha via BTS “Saphan Taksin” and watertaxi for 15 Baht

 - FOOD MUST-TRY: Pat Thai – the most famous sweet noodle dish with shrimp, egg, bean sprouts and peanuts, aroi mag (very yummy)!

 If you have any questions, don’t hesitate to comment or write me through Facebook.